Caregiving can begin with a crisis or it can happen gradually, nevertheless, it is a growing concern that many are encountering every day.

 In addition to EAPs, there are companies like AGIS that work with employers to help provide educational services for employees on caregiving and long term care.
 Another company, Wellthy, offers resources to the caregiver that help with healthcare coordination.
 Their mission is to remove obstacles that caregivers and patients face in the medical system so that their focus can remain on caring for those in need.

-As caregiving receives recognition in employers’ eyes as a concern for their key employees, focus is shifting to caring for the caregivers.
+As employers begin to recognize caregiving can be a cause of stress and concern for their key employees, focus can be shifted to caring for the caregivers.
 A huge aspect of recruiting and retaining talent is offering benefits that not only appeal to employees but benefits that address the employee's current life stage.